Utility representation theorem

-In economics, a utility representation theorem is a theorem asserting that, under certain conditions, a preference ordering can be represented by a real-valued utility function, such that option A is preferred to option B if and only if the utility of A is larger than that of B.
+In economics, a utility representation theorem shows that, under certain conditions, a preference ordering can be represented by a real-valued utility function, such that option A is preferred to option B if and only if the utility of A is larger than that of B. The most famous example of a utility representation theorem is the Von Neumann–Morgenstern utility theorem, which shows that any rational agent has a utility function that measures their preferences over lotteries.

 Background

 Suppose a person is asked questions of the form "Do you prefer A or B?" (when A and B can be options, actions to take, states of the world, consumption bundles, etc.).
 If the agent prefers A to B, we write $A\succ B$.
 The set of all such preference-pairs forms the person's preference relation.

 Instead of recording the person's preferences between every pair of options, it would be much more convenient to have a single utility function - a function u that assigns a real number to each option, such that $u(A)>u(B)$ if and only if $A\succ B$.

 Not every preference-relation has a utility-function representation.
 For example, if the relation is not transitive (the agent prefers A to B, B to C, and C to A), then it has no utility representation, since any such utility function would have to satisfy $u(A)>u(B) > u(C) > u(A)$, which is impossible.

 A utility representation theorem gives conditions on a preference relation, that are sufficient for the existence of a utility representation.

 Often, one would like the representing function u to satisfy additional conditions, such as continuity.
 This requires additional conditions on the preference relation.